joemoose/dungeoneers.d20/docs/3 How to Play.md

 ## Advantage and Disadvantage

-If you roll a check and are particularly well prepared or equipped, the GM may allow you to roll with Advantage.
+If you roll a check and are particularly well prepared or equipped, the GM may allow you to roll with an advantage.
 Roll **two d20s** and take the **best** result.

-If you are in a dire position or ill-prepared for your task, the GM may ask you to roll with Disadvantage.
+If you are in a dire position or ill-prepared for your task, the GM may ask you to roll with a disadvantage.
 Roll **two d20s** and take the **worst** result.

 ## Luck

 Luck applies only to player characters, not hirelings, monsters, or any other non-player characters controlled by the GM.

 You can decrease (burn) your LUCK to change the dice rolls for an attribute check.
 Add or remove the amount of LUCK you want to burn from the result.
-Be warned: running out of LUCK (the score becoming zero) will cause all your dice rolls to have Disadvantage and possibly other detrimental effects.
+Be warned: running out of LUCK (the score becoming zero) will cause all your dice rolls to have a disadvantage and possibly other detrimental effects.
 LUCK can’t be less than zero.

 The GM may sometimes call for a LUCK check if an outcome is random and your other attributes don’t apply.